Sushil Kumar (admiral): Naval career

 A specialist in hydrography and amphibious warfare, Kumar was also a qualified air warfare instructor.
 He was an alumnus of the National Defence College and was an instructor at the Defence Services Staff College, Wellington.
 His training abroad included a deputation to the Royal Navy on board HMS Dampier in 1963 and a course in amphibious warfare with the US Navy at Coronado, California, in 1976.
 He participated in the 1961 invasion of Goa and in both the Indo-Pakistan wars of 1965 and 1971.
 He was awarded the Nao Sena Medal for gallantry whilst in command of INS Ghorpad.

 Kumar was promoted to substantive commander on 1 January 1977 and to captain on 1 January 1983.
 As Director of Naval Operations, he was decorated with the Uttam Yudh Seva Medal for his exceptional conduct in Operation Pawan and in Operation Cactus (Liberation of Maldives).

 Flag rank

-He was promoted to substantive rear admiral on 6 July 1990.
+Kumar was promoted to substantive rear admiral on 6 July 1990.

-Kumar held operational commands and important posts such as the Vice Chief of Naval Staff, the Flag Officer Maharashtra Area (FOMA), Commander of the Flotilla in Mumbai and Fortress Commander, Andaman & Nicobar Islands (FORTAN).
+Kumar held operational commands and important posts such as the Vice Chief of Naval Staff, the Flag Officer Commanding Maharashtra Naval Area (FOMA), Commander of the Flotilla in Mumbai and Fortress Commander, Andaman and Nicobar Islands (FORTAN).
 He was the Flag Officer Commanding-in-Chief Southern Naval Command in Kochi, before being appointed the Chief of Naval Staff.
 Sushil Kumar assumed charge of the Indian Navy, as the 16th Chief of Naval Staff, on 30 December 1998.
 During his tenure as CNS, He was the highest-decorated serving officer in the Indian Navy, and he retired on 29 December 2001.
 He was a keen yachtsman and played polo on the international circuit, for which he had an international rating of 4+ goals.